helixscript/INSPIIRED2/README.md

 inspiired2 prepReads --outputDir out --inputData out/demultiplex.rds --HMMparams 'HIV1_LTR_U5_v1.0.hmm,1,5,10,30,TRUE,CA,2'
 ```

-Separate multiple complete entries with `|` inside the quoted argument.
-When using overrides, provide an entry for every HMM represented in the input.
-Extra entries for unused HMMs are logged and ignored.
+Parameter sets for more than one HMM can be provided separated with a `|` inside the quoted argument.
+When using .cfg file overrides, provide an entry for every HMM represented in the input.

 Terminal matching uses the first exact motif match from left to right within its search window.
 For example, an alignment endpoint of 50, motif `CA`, and radius 2 searches read bases 47–52, allowing the motif's final base at positions 48–52.
 Model-end matching and terminal-sequence matching can be disabled independently through their respective configuration fields.